oneananda/Software-Architecture-Best-Practices/Software Architecture QA/User Configuration Preloading.md

 ## Conclusion

-Assuming if the JSON does not contain any sensitive information, if it contains we need to go for a different approach like in-memory caching
+Assuming if the JSON does not contain any sensitive information, if it contains we need to go for a different approach like

+- Encryption
+- Access Control
+- Secure Initialization
+- Tokenization
+- Minimal Data Exposure